Table of Contents

 A little more about the principle

 So one day, while bathing, Archimedes saw that the water level in the tub rose.
-This is when he recognized that this effect could determine the volume of the crown while bathing.
+This was when he recognized that this effect could determine the volume of the crown while bathing.

 For practical purposes, water is incompressible.
 Thus, the buried crown would displace an amount of water equal to its volume.
 By dividing the crown’s mass by the volume of water displaced, we find the crown’s density.
 If they introduced less dense metals, the density would be lower than gold.

 The tale of the golden crown does not occur in any of Archimedes’ recorded works.
-The method’s viability is in question for the precision that would be necessary for measuring water displacement.
+The method’s viability is questioned for the precision necessary for measuring water displacement.
 Archimedes may have sought a solution based on the notion known as Archimedes’ principle in hydrostatics.
 However, he discusses this in his work On Floating Bodies.

 His proclivity for solving mathematical difficulties led him to create some of the foundational mathematical principles.
-As he called it, the “technique of fatigue” was one of his fundamental innovations.
+As he called it, the “fatigue technique” was one of his fundamental innovations.
 Using this method, he could determine the areas of shapes, including circles.
 He could also quantify the value of pi.

 Additionally, Archimedes expanded on the “technique of exhaustion.”
 It is to measure parabolas and calculate the relationship between spheres and cylinders.
 Archimedes was one of the first mathematicians to grasp the concept of infinity.
 Besides, he was also a ‘prime number’ specialist.